Widdou/FoodOrdering-ExpoRouter-Supabase/README.md

   - ORDERS (Tab): View the Active & Archieved orders; Be able to change the status of the orders `3:26:52`

 - Routing the UI into USERS or ADMIN screens based on the UserProfile
+  - Getting the Authentication Data from the backend
+  - AuthProvider, Context to access the `session` and `profile` data across the app
+  - Guard Redirect, prevent users from link-navigating with-in the app
+  -

 - Supabase CRUDs
+  -
-  - Use React-Query to handle and fetch data from the backend
+  - Use React-Query to handle and fetch data from the backend `4:26:22`

 - Real-Time Data
 - Payment integration (Stripe)